Lawrence in paradise

 this fragment of what’s left of him.

-they say the words are the same.
+they say the words will be the same.

-they tell me nothing's changed. but, shit––
+they tell me nothing's changed of its substance.

-besides, there’s a genuinely warm romance going on in here.
+there’s a genuinely warm romance going on in here.

 No comments: